Alphabeit/openBalcal/README.md

 ## License
 This project is licensed under the GPL-3.0 License.
+You can use it for free.